kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 `.spec.heartbeatDeadlineSeconds` and make sure to update the status periodically in less than that duration.
 For example, if `.spec.heartbeatDeadlineSeconds` is set to the default value of 1800 (30m), it may update the status every 3 minutes.
 The status updates should look as follows:
+- Check that it supports the `.spec.type`.
+Please note that the only supported eviction request type is `Soft` for now.
 - Check that `.status.activeInterceptorClass` still matches the `interceptorClass` previously set in the pod's `.spec.evictionInterceptors`. and that `.status.activeInterceptorCompleted` is still false.
 If one of these is not correct and the eviction process is still not complete, it should